Shopify/ruby-lsp/jekyll/addons.markdown

 hand, increases fragmentation which tends to increase the effort required by users to configure their development environments.

-For these reasons, the Ruby LSP ships with an addon system that authors can use to enhance the behavior of the base LSP with tool specific functionality, aimed at
+For these reasons, the Ruby LSP ships with an add-on system that authors can use to enhance the behavior of the base LSP with tool specific functionality, aimed at

-- Allowing gem authors to export Ruby LSP addons from their own gems
+- Allowing gem authors to export Ruby LSP add-ons from their own gems
-- Allowing LSP features to be enhanced by addons present in the application the developer is currently working on
+- Allowing LSP features to be enhanced by add-ons present in the application the developer is currently working on
 - Not requiring extra configuration from the user
 - Seamlessly integrating with the base features of the Ruby LSP
-- Providing addon authors with the entire static analysis toolkit that the Ruby LSP uses
+- Providing add-on authors with the entire static analysis toolkit that the Ruby LSP uses

 ## Guidelines

-When building a Ruby LSP addon, refer to these guidelines to ensure a good developer experience.
+When building a Ruby LSP add-on, refer to these guidelines to ensure a good developer experience.

 - Performance over features.
 A single slow request may result in lack of responsiveness in the editor
 - There are two types of LSP requests: automatic (e.g.: semantic highlighting) and user initiated (go to definition).
 The performance of automatic requests is critical for responsiveness as they are executed every time the user types
 - Avoid duplicate work where possible.
 If something can be computed once and memoized, like configurations, do it
 - Do not mutate LSP state directly.
-Addons sometimes have access to important state such as document objects, which should never be mutated directly, but instead through the mechanisms provided by the LSP specification - like text edits
+Add-ons sometimes have access to important state such as document objects, which should never be mutated directly, but instead through the mechanisms provided by the LSP specification - like text edits
 - Do not overnotify users.
 It's generally annoying and diverts attention from the current task
 - Show the right context at the right time.
 When adding visual features, think about **when** the information is relevant for users to avoid polluting the editor

-## Building a Ruby LSP addon
+## Building a Ruby LSP add-on

 **Note**: the Ruby LSP uses [Sorbet](https://sorbet.org/).
-We recommend using Sorbet in addons as well, which allows authors to benefit from types declared by the Ruby LSP.
+We recommend using Sorbet in add-ons as well, which allows authors to benefit from types declared by the Ruby LSP.

-As an example, check out [Ruby LSP Rails](https://github.com/Shopify/ruby-lsp-rails), which is a Ruby LSP addon to provide Rails related features.
+As an example, check out [Ruby LSP Rails](https://github.com/Shopify/ruby-lsp-rails), which is a Ruby LSP add-on to provide Rails related features.

-### Activating the addon
+### Activating the add-on

-The Ruby LSP discovers addons based on the existence of an `addon.rb` file placed inside a `ruby_lsp` folder.
+The Ruby LSP discovers add-ons based on the existence of an `addon.rb` file placed inside a `ruby_lsp` folder.
 For example, `my_gem/lib/ruby_lsp/my_gem/addon.rb`.
-This file must declare the addon class, which can be used to perform any necessary activation when the server starts.
+This file must declare the add-on class, which can be used to perform any necessary activation when the server starts.